pauljngr/PACE2024/README.md

 ### Our results on the exact-public testset
 The solver obtains optimal solutions to 99 of 100 instances in the required timelimit of 30 minutes.\
-Tested on _Intel Xeon "Sapphire Rapids" 48-core/96-threat 2.10GHz_
+Tested on one thread of the _Intel Xeon "Sapphire Rapids" 48-core/96-threat 2.10GHz_ processor
 |Instance | #Crossings|Time|
 |---------|--------|---|
 |exact-public/1.gr |1482| 0m 0s|